TameshkGroup/BeaverJS/readme.md

   <img src="https://bitbucket.org/tameshkgroup/beaverjs/raw/0749cc5b50e3fd8b844cab8e30ce8dff5bf21339/images/icon.svg?raw=true" alt="BeaverJS Icon"/>
 </p>

-> Don't use this at this time.
+> Don't use the library at this time.
 > Because this framework is in the pre-build phase.

 **BeaverJS** is going to be a Web UI Framework to aim the web front-end developers to write web applications easier than when they are using other frameworks like Vue, React, Svelte or Angular.